-Aveda Institute Chicago Graduate: Cosmetology Certificate

-John Amico School of Hair Design: Cosmetology Instructor Certificate
+Aveda Institute Chicago Graduate: Cosmetology Certificate John Amico School of Hair Design: Cosmetology Instructor Certificate

-Licensed Cosmetology Instructor License # 012.008813 Exp: 09/2018
+Licensed Cosmetology Instructor License # 012.008813

-Vanessa is one of the Clinic Classroom Leaders at Paul Mitchell the School Chicago.
+Vanessa is one of the Core and Clinic Classroom Leaders at Paul Mitchell the School Chicago.
+Vanessa teaches the Core program as a part of the Cosmetology program.

-Marco Castro: Learning Leader - Full Time
+Marco A Castro Jr: Learning Leader - Full Time